gvwilson/sdxjs/async-programming/index.md

 ::: continue
 We can use this trick to build a generic
 <g key="non_blocking_execution">non-blocking function</g>
-that takes a callback of zero arguments and switches tasks if any other tasks are available:
+that takes a callback defining a task and switches tasks if any others are available:

 <%- include('/inc/multi.html', {pat: 'non-blocking.*', fill: 'js out'}) %>